acdc-digital/Medex-MITP/Medex/readme.md

+<h1>Hello!
+Welcome to Medex Playground.
+A new starting point on our application journey.</h1>

 <h1> Latest Update: 7/7/2023 </h1>

 To get started, simply clone this repo-and enter your key values in the playground.
 You should immediately (upon completion of our initial setup here) you should be able to enter your configurations into the playground-codeblocks as needed, and then being q/a over your data.
 Given this is day #2 of our project, the code is still being updated.
 Keep in mind, this means we'll begin seeing health/medical specific components beginning to be integrated in the coming weeks.
 As time progresses, the less effective generic data/documents will be, and the more effective health/medical specific data/documents will be.